First things first. Prepare your presentation: résumé, cover letter, and projects.

 You get the appointment!
 Do your homework.
 Learn as much about the company as you can:

-- Visit websites (company website, AIA website, and so on).
+- Visit websites (company websites, local chapter AIA job boards, Archinect, SF BAYA Facebook page, and so on).

 - Read national and international press.
 Find information on local firms that have been published.

-- Talk to your professors to see what they know.
+- Talk to your professors, peers, and alumni to see what they know.

 - Talk to upperclassmen who have already done internships.

-Practice, practice, practice.
+- Practice, practice, practice.
 Practice your presentation at least three times with someone.
 Get comfortable with your material.
-Do not go in cold without doing this; it may be your only shot.
+Do not go in cold; it may be your only shot.
+Career Development can help you practice by doing mock interviews.

-Plan ahead.
-Confirm the appointment a day in advance (call or email).
+- Plan ahead.
+Confirm the appointment a day in advance (call or email) and ask with whom you will be meeting (i.e., project manager, design principal, project architect, HR)

 Show the person your work and engage them in discussion.
 If you have prepared in advance, you will have questions about the company.

-Send a thank you note in the regular mail and let them know you will keep in touch.
+Send a thank-you note via postal mail and let them know you will keep in touch.

 Check in every month or so and ask about a follow-up meeting for an internship.
 Now, since they know you, the second meeting will be easy!